 You are entitled to view your library account information at any time and to amend incorrect personal information.

 - If you are a student, you can correct personal information in your registration record via the Registrar’s Office.

 - If you are an employee, you can correct personal information in your registration record via Human Resources.

 - If you are an alum or a local borrower who has Mount Holyoke College borrowing privileges and who shows proper identification, you can correct personal information in your registration record at the Library’s Circulation Desk.

-- To see what you have currently checked out, please log in to the My Account section of the Five College Libraries Catalog.
+- To see what you have currently checked out, please log in to your main library account through the Discover advanced search page.

 The Mount Holyoke College Library recognizes that law enforcement agencies and officers may occasionally believe that library records contain information that may be helpful to the investigation of criminal activity.
 All Library staff and student workers refer law enforcement inquiries to the Chief Information Office and Executive Director.
 If there is a reasonable basis to believe such records are necessary to the progress of an investigation or prosecution, the American judicial system provides the mechanism for seeking release of such confidential records.
 Library records will not be made available to any agency of state, federal or local government except pursuant to such process, order or subpoena as may be authorized under the authority of, and pursuant to, federal, state or local law relating to civil, criminal or administrative discovery procedures or legislative investigatory power.

 If you have questions, concerns or complaints about our handling of your privacy and confidentiality rights, please email email@example.com.
 We will respond in a timely manner to review your concerns in light of our policies and procedures.

 The Library encourages you to explore the ALA web site for more information on library practices.